 This is a small handheld portable terminal that is a perfect solution for merchants in the hospitality trade.
 It incorporates a powerful processor for fast payment processing and a colour touch screen.
 It incorporates Bluetooth, Wi-Fi and GPRS connectivity.

-Accepting contactless payments is a great way to give your business a boost, and a great queue buster for bars, restaurants, fast food outlets and anywhere else where low value transactions are made in volume.
+Accepting contactless payments is a great way to give your business a boost, and a great time saver for bars, restaurants, fast food outlets and anywhere else where low value transactions are high in volume.
 If you would like to discover more about taking contactless card payments, please complete our web form and you will be provided with quotes tailored to your specific business needs.
-It takes only a few moments and can save you hours in discovering the best deal.
+It takes only a few moments and can save you time discovering the best deal.